CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 # Summary
 In this work, we provided a state-of-the-art open-sourced weight sharing Neural Architecture Search (NAS) pipeline, which can be trained and searched on ImageNet totally within `60` GPU hours (on 4 V100 GPUS) and the exploration space is about `32^20`.
 The model searched by this implementation outperforms the other NAS searched models, such as `Single Path One Shot, FBNet, MnasNet, DARTS, NASNET, PNASNET` by a good margin in all factors of FLOPS, # of parameters and Top-1 accuracy.
 Also for considering the MicroNet Challenge Σ score, without any quantization, it outperforms `MobileNet V2, V3, ShuffleNet V1, V2, V2+`.

-We have not tried to use more aggressive weight / channel pruning or more complex low-bit quantization methods, because, if we want to take full advantage of them, most compression methods and low-bit quantization models require custom hardware.
-However, in general practical situations, we need to build / design a model that meets hardware constraints, but not build the hardware architecture based on the algorithm.
-We believe that this direction - design optimal searching space and search for further optimized network structures - is suitable for direct application.
+This implementation can benefit to many pratical senarios where a neural network model needs to be deployed across platforms.
+With the aid of this approach, manually tuning the model structures to meet different hardware constraits can be avoided.

 # Citation
 If you use these models in your research, please cite the original paper.